splunk-soar-connectors/msgraphforoffice365/manual_readme_content.md

   corresponding action blocks to ensure the correct functioning of the playbooks created on the earlier versions of the app.

+## Prerequisites

+### Azure AD Admin Role Requirements

+To configure this connector, you need appropriate Azure AD administrative privileges.
+The following roles can perform the required setup tasks:

+#### **Required Roles (Least Privilege Options)**

+- **Application Administrator** - Can create and manage app registrations, enterprise applications, and grant admin consent for application permissions
+- **Cloud Application Administrator** - Similar to Application Administrator but with some limitations on on-premises applications
+- **Privileged Role Administrator** - Can grant admin consent for any application permissions
+- **Global Administrator** - Has full administrative access

+For **least privilege access**, use the **Application Administrator** role, which provides the minimum necessary permissions to:

+- Create and configure app registrations
+- Upload certificates for Certificate Based Authentication (CBA)
+- Configure API permissions
+- Grant admin consent for application permissions
+- Manage enterprise application settings

 ## Step-by-Step Configuration

 ### Step 1: Azure AD App Registration